panopset/pan/docs/deploy.md

     ./vc.sh

-config file again, replacing root with your username, as defined as $SITE_USR, in your ${user.home}/Documents/panopset/dev.properties file.
+config file again, replacing root with your username, as defined as

+    $SITE_USR

+, in your

+    ${user.home}/Documents/panopset/dev.properties

+file.
 Then:

     ./s.sh